pwnjack/gulpfile-bower/README.md

     bower install magnific-popup

-When you are done choosing and downloading your packages, simply set them as dependencies in your bower.json file (see the example file for reference).
+You can set them as dependencies in your bower.json file by adding the --save-dev option, so for shorthand, for you next similar projects, you can simply run instead:

+    bower install

+It will automatically install all packages defined in the bower.json file.

 I wrote some example libraries, obviously feel free to add your own.

-If your desired package haven't a dedicated bower.json file create one or you can use the "overrides" parameter in your bower.json file to tell the program which file to grab as "main" (like I did with "modernizr.js" and some other examples).
+If your desired package is not bower-ready and haven't an auto-generated bower.json file, you can use the "overrides" parameter in your bower.json file, (You can see some override examples directly in the bower.json file).

-Now your environment is ready.
+Well, now your environment is ready.

-Don't worry you have to do this just the first time, for the next projects you will use the same template and skip this tedious "Get Started" step.
+Don't worry you have to do this just the first time, for the next projects you could use the same template and skip this tedious "Get Started" step.

 Usage